msanchezalcon/msanchezalcon/README.md

-### 👋 Hi, I am Míriam and I am a Full Stack Developer and CUX Designer.
+### 👋 Hi, I am Míriam and I am a Full Stack Developer & CUX Designer.
 I have a background in Linguistics and Computational Linguistics, and I combine my expertise in both language and tech to elevate user experiences.
 I am passionate about human-computer interaction and am dedicated to work on building a more affective, human-centered technology.

 ### 💼 I’m looking for job opportunities within Web Development and Conversation Design.